jbuehl/carputer/README.md

 # Car computer

-Software for a car computer (carputer) based on the Intel Edison.
+Software for a car computer (carputer) based on the Raspberry Pi.
+This is installed in my 2012 Toyota Tacoma Prerunner.

 ## Functions